minispooner/Publications/Red_Team_Interview_Questions.md

 - Tell me about your experience with C2.
 - How do you build evasion into your C2?
 - If you were to break into <COMPANY> and steal their crown jewels, how would you do it?

+## Questions I Could Ask If I Were the Interviewer
+- You got RCE on a web app.
+How would you persist?
+How would you evade detection?
+How would you exfiltrate data?
+How would you move laterally?
+- You have a shell on an employee laptop when they opened your malicious email attachment.
+How would you persist?
+How would you evade detection?
+How would you exfiltrate data?
+How would you move laterally?
+-